uo-cdux/ert-mirror/README.md

 ### Portability note
 ERT is ported to Python 3 as of Oct 2020.
 Please make sure python3 is in your path when invoking ./ert.

-In addition, the postscript plot generation capabilities in ERT are compatible with `gnuplot` version 5.2.5.
-More recent versions are known to have incompatibilities.

 ## Roofline Visualizer ##

 The Roofline Visualizer can visualize the roofline performance data